Sheridan Smith brings Funny Girl to Milton Keynes

 Sheridan Smith reprises the role of Fanny Brice.
 Her other theatre work includes A Midsummer Night’s Dream, Hedda Gabler, Flare Path and Legally Blonde.
 On television, she appeared in several series of Two Pints of Lager and a Packet of Crisps as well as dramas The C Word, Cilla and Jonathan Creek.

-Further castine will be announced at a later date.
+Further casting will be announced at a later date.

 Tickets are on-sale now at www.atgtickets.com/Miiltonkeynes or call 0844 871 7652.
 The theatre have stated that Sheridan Smith will not appear in the 2.30pm performance on Wednesday March 1.